ifandelse/writing/smashingmag/lux_take2.md

 ```

 ### Action Creator Mixin
 The actionCreator mixin gives the instance a `publishAction( actionName, arg1, arg2...)` method.
-This method handles packaging the metadata about the Action into a message payload and then publishes it (if you've created a custom action creator that does more than just publish the action message, it will invoke that behavior):
+This method handles packaging the metadata about the Action into a message payload and then publishes it (if you've created a custom Action Creator that does more than just publish the Action message, it will invoke that behavior):

 ```
 // calling lux.actionCreator is a convenience wrapper around